Frequently Asked Questions

 Invoking the Grade Adjustment Policy will adjust a student’s cumulative Auburn GPA.
-For general scholarship consideration and merit scholarship renewal, the Office of University Scholarships only reviews a student's unadjusted, cumulative Auburn GPA.
+For general scholarship consideration and competitive merit scholarship renewal, the Office of University Scholarships only reviews a student's unadjusted, cumulative Auburn GPA.
 The unadjusted, cumulative Auburn GPA includes the grade(s) earned before the Grade Adjustment Policy was invoked.
 The Undergraduate Grade Adjustment Policy (GAP) provides more information.

-Students who graduate in December or January of their senior year and enroll at Auburn the spring term immediately following high school graduation may be considered for freshman scholarships for the upcoming academic year beginning fall term.
+Students who graduate in December or January of their senior year and enroll at Auburn the spring term immediately following high school graduation may be considered for first-year student scholarships for the upcoming academic year beginning fall term.
 Students who enroll at another postsecondary institution the spring term following high school graduation and prior to enrollment at Auburn are transfer students and ineligible for freshman scholarship consideration.

-Students who graduate in May or June of their junior year and enroll at Auburn the summer or fall term immediately following high school graduation receive consideration for freshman scholarships.
+Students who graduate in May or June of their junior year and enroll at Auburn the summer or fall term immediately following high school graduation receive consideration for first-year student scholarships.
 Students who enroll at another postsecondary institution the fall or spring term following high school graduation are automatically transfer students and ineligible for freshman scholarship consideration.

-Students who graduate in May or June of their senior year and do not enroll at Auburn the summer or fall term immediately following high school graduation are ineligible for freshman scholarship consideration.
+Students who graduate in May or June of their senior year and do not enroll at Auburn the summer or fall term immediately following high school graduation are ineligible for first-year student scholarship consideration.
 In limited or extenuating circumstances, students accepted for summer or fall term and awarded a merit scholarship may request a deferment subject to review and approval of their admission and scholarship until spring term.
-Students enrolling spring term and not previously approved for an admission and scholarship deferment may apply for general and department scholarships as current students during that term for the following academic year.
+Students enrolling spring term and not previously approved for an admission and scholarship deferment may apply for general and departmental scholarships as current students during that term for the following academic year.

 Students who wish to take a gap year, a year off between high school graduation and enrollment at Auburn, should apply for admission for the following fall term.
-Eligibility for admission and freshman scholarships will be evaluated with the applicants for the following year, and students are subject to the scholarship requirements and award amounts for that year.
+Eligibility for admission and first-year student scholarships will be evaluated with the applicants for the following year, and students are subject to the scholarship requirements and award amounts for that year.
 Students who enroll at another postsecondary institution during a gap year are automatically transfer students and ineligible for freshman scholarship consideration.

-General and Department Scholarships
+General and Departmental Scholarships